 Q: What is an inclusive project group?

-A: It is about an expanded understanding of inclusion.
+A: This kind of group is aimed at an expanded understanding of inclusion.
 It is about involving all people and especially young people with disabilities, special needs or lesser chances.
 It is about social inclusion.
-Barriers for the participation in international exchange might be disabilities, health problems, and economic, social and geographical factors.
-Together we can overcome these barriers.
+Barriers for participating in the international exchange might be disabilities, health problems, or economic, social or geographical factors.
+Together, we can overcome these barriers.

-A: Participants should be between 14 and 25 years old.
-Above all, the EUROPEANS FOR PEACE programme does not allow university projects to be funded.
+A: Participants should be between 14 and 27 years old.
+Most importantly, the EUROPEANS FOR PEACE program is not intended to help fund university or study projects.

 Finding a project partner